harryhanYuhao/crafting_interpreters/docs/grammar.md

 ## Parsing Grammar

-There are two parsing objects in our design: statement (stmt) and expression (expr).
+There are several parsing objects in our design

+- statement (stmt)
+- expression (expr)
+- identifier (idt)
+- various tokens

 Expression is something that can be evaluated into a value that can be assigned to an identifier.

+Identifier are names of variables or functions.

-Statement must be executed and return an expression.
+Statement can be executed and will return an expression.
 Significantly, if some tokens are arranged as a statement tree, this particular tree is complete and shall no longer be modified, although the tree itself can be attached to other trees.

+As

 This list also shows the order or precedence

 - (expr) -> expr
 - expr, expr -> expr
 - *, %, /
     - expr | identifier * expr | identifier -> expr
     - same
 - +, -,
     - expr | identifier + expr | identifier -> expr
     - same
+- ,
+    - expr, expr -> expr
+- identifier(expr) -> expr, this is function call
 - &&, ||,
     - expr | identifier && expr | identifier -> expr
     - same
 - ==, !=, >, <, >=, <=
     - left ass (meaning expr sign expr -> expr for sign being ==, !=, >, < >=, <=)
+- =,
+    identifer = expr -> stmt(assignment)
+- var stmt(assignment) -> stmt(declaration)
+- stmt; stmt -> stmt(compound)
+- stmt \n stmt -> stmt(compond)